I’m so critical of everyone

 She was scared of being rejected for being more herself.
 It was difficult for the relationship with her mother as gradually Christie stopped agreeing with everything her mother said, and this began to cause waves.
 Her mother consistently questioned the validity of the therapy Christie was doing as she was not as ‘nice’ or as giving or as caring as she used to be.

 But Christie was beginning to feel better about herself.
-The more she allowed herself to rage, to be spiteful, nasty, vindictive and vile in the sessions the clearer it became for her what had happened to her as a child.
+The more she allowed herself to rage, to be spiteful, nasty, vindictive and vile in her trauma therapy sessions, the clearer it became for her what had happened to her as a child.
 She almost had to start from scratch finding out who she was without her mother.

 Christie continued with her feeling sessions as the intense rage lasted for about two years.
-As the rage started to diminish, it began to integrate into a new assertiveness.
+When it started to diminish, she could then integrate into assertiveness instead of agression.
 Christie found that she was able to speak up for herself without having to get angry to do it.

 And the best thing was that the never ending critical inner voice, which brutalised Christie and others began to lose its potency.
 Christie began to hear the wounded child behind the voice and used it as a signal to take care herself and her needs.